Disinheriting Your Family: Is It Possible in Florida?

 Disinheriting A Child

 You don’t have any obligation to leave your assets and wealth to your adult children.
-However, you must write so in your will or trust.
-If you die without either of those documents, Florida law gives surviving rights to your family.
+If you die without a will or trust, Florida law gives surviving rights to your family.
 This means your estate will automatically pass onto your surviving spouse and children, both adopted and natural.
 If you have other children after you have written your will and did not update it before your death, the law will not just assume you want to keep them out of your estate.
 Instead, that child will get a cut of the wealth even if you wished to keep them out of it.
 That is why clarity and specificity in your will is key.

 While you can disinherit adult children, it is illegal in Florida to completely disinherit a minor.
 The state’s homestead laws ensure that a minor child will not be left homeless in the event of your untimely death by disallowing you to leave your residence to someone other than your minor child or surviving spouse.